Ellen Cleary, Esq.

 After receiving her juris doctorate and being admitted to the South Carolina Bar in 1994, Ellen began working full-time for the South Carolina Senate’s Office of Senate Research.
 In that capacity, she researched and drafted legislation and staffed legislative committees.
 In November 2000, she began working as an appellate defender at the Office of Appellate Defense (now a division of the South Carolina Commission on Indigent Defense).
 She argued on behalf of indigents convicted of state crimes, ranging from murder to possession of drugs.
 She has argued dozens of times before the South Carolina Court of Appeals and the SC Supreme Court.
 She has submitted briefs on numerous legal issues relating to substantive and procedural criminal law.

 Ellen served for three years as an attorney coach in the South Carolina Bar’s Law-Related Education Mock Trial competition from 2003 to 2006.
 She coached E.L.
 Wright Middle School’s team of talented young people, which advanced to the state competition twice under her leadership.

-She is a member of the South Carolina Association of Criminal Defense Lawyers (SCACDL), the National College for DUI Defense.
+She is a member of the South Carolina Association of Criminal Defense Lawyers (SCACDL).
 Ellen is admitted to practice in all South Carolina Courts, the United District Court for the District of South Carolina, the United States Fourth Circuit Court of Appeals, and the United States Supreme Court.

 Ellen received an AV Preeminent (4.9) rating, which is a significant rating accomplishment – a testament to the fact that her peers rank her at the highest level of professional excellence.
 AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell® certification procedures, standards and policies.